 Leadership, teachers, and staff at Mather High School identified the transition from eighth to ninth grade as a significant hurdle for students.
 Research by the Consortium on Chicago School Research corroborates this concern.
 When students move from eighth to ninth grade, their grades drop, on average, by more than half a letter grade.
 For some students – even high-achieving ones – grades may decline by two full GPA points.

-To address this challenge, Science in Society researchers designed and piloted Science Explorers.
+To address this challenge, Science in Society researchers, in collaboration with teachers and school leadership, designed and piloted Science Explorers.
 The pilot in 2015–16 served 15 Mather freshmen.
 In 2016, the Science Explorers team expanded to five full-time Science in Society Science Education Fellows.
-These Fellows support 45 Science Explorers students before, during, and after school.
+These Fellows supported 45 Science Explorers students before, during, and after school; a new cohort of five Fellows supported 42 students in the 2017-2018 school year.

-- This work is funded by a grant from the AT&T Foundation.
+- This work was previously funded by a grant from the AT&T Foundation.